Homebrew/legacy-homebrew/Library/Homebrew/manpages/brew.1.md

     regular expression.
 Formula descriptions are cached, and the cache is created on the first search, making it slower than succeeding ones.

-  * `desc --cache`:
+  * `desc --recache`:

-    This forces the construction of the name/description cache.
+    This forces the [re]construction of the name/description cache.
 It can be combined with a search, in which case the construction will take place first.